top of page

 The Victorian Afternoon Tea Lady, Baroness Bolsover

-This was a bit uncomfortable in the winter months when we used them less, therefore we’d put them in our reticules.
+In the winter months when we used them less, we’d put them in our reticules.

 Indoors, an open fire could bring on a little unwanted flushing, so we’d try to avoid sitting too close to one or at least have our fans at the ready.